SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-game-implementation-part-one.markdown

 <!--CRLF-->

-In XNA, there is a distinction between the physical audio file (the sound) and how we play it.&nbsp; if we just want to play it once with no other settings, it is a simple “SoundEffect”, however if we want to do more like loop the sound, control the pitch / volume and such, then we need to create an instance of that sound and control it is output through the use of a “SoundEffectInstance”.&nbsp; I will cover these in a bit more detail in the audio section of the tutorial, but the the engine we need do no more.
+In XNA, there is a distinction between the physical audio file (the sound) and how we play it.  if we just want to play it once with no other settings, it is a simple “SoundEffect”, however if we want to do more like loop the sound, control the pitch / volume and such, then we need to create an instance of that sound and control it is output through the use of a “SoundEffectInstance”.
+I will cover these in a bit more detail in the audio section of the tutorial, but the the engine we need do no more.

-Another great feature of the XNA framework is that we do not need any logic for handling the actual playing and updating of music, XNA does this all for us.&nbsp; We just tell XNA to play the sound or stop it (with a few extra options with an instance).
+Another great feature of the XNA framework is that we do not need any logic for handling the actual playing and updating of music, XNA does this all for us.
+We just tell XNA to play the sound or stop it (with a few extra options with an instance).

-There is another way to handle audio (which is covered in the XNA Help) through a tool called XACT (Xbox Audio Creation Tool).&nbsp; XACT is more of an audio studio which enables you to configure your audio with more granularity and even add 3D effects to your sound.&nbsp; Time permitting, I will handle this in one of the extensions to the DigiPen tutorial.
+There is another way to handle audio (which is covered in the XNA Help) through a tool called XACT (Xbox Audio Creation Tool).
+XACT is more of an audio studio which enables you to configure your audio with more granularity and even add 3D effects to your sound.
+Time permitting, I will handle this in one of the extensions to the DigiPen tutorial.

 * * *